cNikolaou/scaf/docs/src/content/docs/getstarted/setup.md

 If you comment out the `Network.resetNetwork()` for
 - `scaf.config.js` selects against which network the script actions will run.
 The options are `mainnet`, `testnet`, `devnet`, and `localnet`.

+You can delete any of the files under `packages/` and `scripts/` and customize the `genesis.yaml` and `scaf.config.js` based on your needs.